 CONTRACTOR NAME Contract No GENERAL INFORMATION √ : The Contractor referenced ab inty of Los Angeles to provide certain services to the edgement and Confidentiality Agreement.
 CONTRACTOR ACKNOW VLEDGEMENT: (Contractor's Staff) that will punderstands and agrees that provide services in the above referenced agree nts, Outsourced Vendors and independent contractors ement are Contractor's sole responsibility.
 Contractor Contractor for payment of salary and any and all other e above-referenced contract. whatsoever and that Contract Los Angeles by virtue of my p ctor's Staff do not have and will not acquire a performance of work under the above-reference quire any rights or benefits from the County of I yees of the County of Los Angeles for any purpose ny rights or benefits of any kind from the County of ed contract.
-Contractor understands and agrees that Los Angeles pursuant to any agreement between any CONFIDENTIALITY AGRE EMENT : Contractor and Contractor's St services from the County.
-In a other vendors doing business and information in its posses Contractor and Contractor's S Contractor's Staff, will protect t staff may have access to confidential data and inf addition, Contractor and Contractor's Staff may a with the County of Los Angeles.
-The County has ession, especially data and information concer Staff understand that if they are involved in Coun vices provided by the County of Los Angeles and, if so formation pertaining to persons and/or entities receiving also have access to proprietary information supplied by as a legal obligation to protect all such confidential data ming health, criminal, and welfare recipient records nty work, the County must ensure that Contractor and Consequently, Contractor must sign this Confidentiality County. obtained while performing wo ork pursuant to the above-referenced contract to any unauthorized person any data or information between Contractor and the County of Los Angeles of any data or information received to County's Project information pertaining to perso documentation, Contractor pro Contractor's Staff under the materials against disclosure to Contractor's Staff agree that if ons and/or entities receiving services from the Co coprietary information and all other original mate above-referenced contract.
+Contractor understands and agrees that Los Angeles pursuant to any agreement between any CONFIDENTIALITY AGRE EMENT : Contractor and Contractor's Staff may be involved with work pertaining to services provided by the County of Los Angeles and, if so Contractor and Contractor's Staff may have access to confidential data and information pertaining to persons and/or entities receiving services from the County.
+In addition, Contractor and Contractor's Staff may also have access to proprietary information supplied by other vendors doing business with the County of Los Angeles.
+The County has a legal obligation to protect all such confidential data and information in its possession, especially data and information concerning health, criminal, and welfare recipient records Contractor and Contractor's Staff understand that if they are involved in County work, the County must ensure that Contractor and Contractor's Staff, will protect the confidentiality of such data and information.
+Consequently, Contractor must sign this Confidentiality Agreement as a condition of work to be provided by Contractor's Staff for the County. obtained while performing wo ork pursuant to the above-referenced contract to any unauthorized person any data or information between Contractor and the County of Los Angeles of any data or information received to County's Project information pertaining to perso documentation, Contractor pro Contractor's Staff under the materials against disclosure to Contractor's Staff agree that if ons and/or entities receiving services from the Co coprietary information and all other original mate above-referenced contract.
 Contractor and Co o other than Contractor or County employees who ninal, and welfare recipient records and all data and ounty, design concepts, algorithms, programs, formats rials produced, created, or provided to Contractor and Contractor's Staff agree to protect these confidentia o have a need to know the information.
 Contractor and ty vendors is provided to me during this employment.
 Staff agree to report any and all violations of this Contractor and Contractor's Staff become aware agreement by Contractor and Contractor's Staff and/or Staff acknowledge that violation of this agreement the County of Los Angeles may seek all possible nt may subject Contractor and Contractor's Staff to civi e legal redress.
 SIGNATURE: DATE:/ PRINTED NAME: POSITION: